 (Clause 9.4)

 LOSS OF MASS ON HEATING

 D-1 APPARATUS

 The following apparatus shall be used for the test :

 Analytical Balance, having an accuracy of 0.001 g.

 Micrometer, accurate to 0.01 mm

 Thermostatic Bath or Oven, capable of maintaining the temperature to within ± 2 °C of the test temperature in the range of 50 to 150 °C, shall be used.

 Containers, metal cans of cylindrical forms about 100 mm in diameter and 120 mm in height provided with non-airtight cover; a lid with a small vent hole of 3 mm diameter may be suitable.

 Metal Cages, cylindrical metal cages constructed from bronze gauze having apertures of approximately 500 microns, with a diameter of 60 mm and height of 6 mm, formed by soldering a strip of gauze at right angles to the periphery of disk of the gauze : a similar but slightly larger cylinder acts as a lid.

 Activated Carbon, with a grain size of 4 to 6 mm, free from powder.
 The carbon shall be of well determined type and grade, in order to obtain concordant results.
 Before use, the carbon should be sieved and dried to constant mass at 70 °C preferably under vacuum, and then stored in an air-tight container.
 Use fresh material for each test.

 D-2 TEST SPECIMENS

 D-2.1 The test specimens shall be in the form of disks (50 ± 1) mm diameter and (1 ± 0.1 mm) in thickness cut from compression moulded sheet of the appropriate thickness.

 D-2.2 If the test is carried out for the determination of characteristics of specific plasticizers, standard compounds of a given composition, as agreed to between the vendor and the purchaser shall be used.

 D-2.3 At least 3 test specimens shall be tested for each material.

-NOTE ─ For special purposes, the use of specimens of different shapes and thickness may be necessary.
+NOTE — For special purposes, the use of specimens of different shapes and thickness may be necessary.
 However, comparison of the values obtained is possible only for specimens of the same thickness.
 Coated fabrics and other supported plastic films may be tested by this method using specimens cut directly from the sample as received.